Let’s Talk About Magnesium

 OK, here is the scoop on magnesium for health.
 You need it.
 You may not want it, but you need it.
 Get over it & take your magnesium.
 Sounds like your mom speaking.

 If she were here, she would agree.
 She might now know all it does, but we know it is an important mineral for all of us.
-It helps our bodies to reduce anxiety and stress, fight osteoporosis, diabetes, inflammation, as well as migraines.
+It helps our bodies to reduce anxiety and stress, fight osteoporosis, diabetes, and inflammation, as well as reduce migraines.

 Sounds important and it is.
 Without it, your body would not function as well as you would want it to.
 So, for right now, instead of saying “drink your milk and take your vitamins,” we are going to say take your magnesium.

 It is not a fascinating subject, but you need to understand the necessity.
 Oddly enough, all of the major and minor minerals are a prerequisite for good health.
 But for now, we will start with magnesium.
 Now pay attention and take your magnesium.

 This mineral magnesium is an important one, being that it is a co-factor for hundreds of enzyme reactions within the body.

 The USDA has published a fact sheet on magnesium.
 Their list reflects the recommended amounts needed for magnesium for health.
 The following table is from their site:

 |7–12 months||75 mg*||75 mg*|

 |4–8 years||130 mg||130 mg|